jp820/apperal_classification/README.md

 Keras model trained on 16k images for 30 epochs can downloaded from model_file.txt (google drive share link).

 Results on test images can be found in Final_keras_fifth_model2_result.xlsx.

+Similarly a model can be trained in tensorflow using tensorflow_train.py and prediction using tensorflow_test.py.